 Creating or removing an index creates and/or modifies many objects related to the internal structures that support indexes.
 These modifications are uncommitted changes that must be kept in the session's memory until these changes are committed.
 Many uncommitted changes place a large demand on memory and creates a risk of out of memory conditions.
-Chapter 8, "Transactions and Concurrency Control," explains uncommitted objects and transactions in more detail, while Chapter NN explains object memory use.
+Chapter 8, "Transactions and Concurrency Control", explains uncommitted objects and transactions in more detail, while Chapter 14, "Performance and Optimization" includes information on object memory use.

 To avoid problems during index creation, it is often necessary to set the IndexManager to autoCommit.
-The IndexManager controls overall index behavior, and is described in more details in "Managing Indexes" on page 118.
+The IndexManager controls overall index behavior, and is described in more details under "Managing Indexes" on page 117.
 When IndexManager is set to autoCommit, it will commit the partially created index, rather than risk running out of resources and failing the index operation.